snithercode/dbc-scheduling-app/README.md

 ## Running the Program
 The program can be run from `app.Main` within the IDE.
 This will launch the program and bring the user to the User Login page.
 To log in, enter a valid set of credentials based on existing user data in the connected MySQL database.

-    *Additional Note For Evaluator: Avoid using the Logout Button while doing time-related testing.
-    See userLogout() JavaDoc for more context.

-# dbc-scheduling-app